im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.2/README.md

 ## IDE Notes

-- VS Code: use Ask or Plan for the initial smell analysis, then switch to Agent quickly for the actual refactoring and test steps; when you switch, paste the next refactoring or test prompt again as a fresh Agent prompt.
+- VS Code: use Plan for the initial smell analysis, then switch to Agent quickly for the actual refactoring and test steps; when you switch, paste the next refactoring or test prompt again as a fresh Agent prompt.
-- IntelliJ: use Copilot Ask for the smell analysis; if Plan or Agent controls differ in your plugin version, keep the same prompt flow and follow the trainer for the exact edit/apply path.
+- IntelliJ: use Copilot Ask for the smell analysis if Plan mode isn't available in your plugin version; otherwise use Plan.
+Follow the trainer for the exact edit/apply path.

 ## Mode Guidance

-- exercise 1: Ask or Plan
+- exercise 1: Plan (VS Code) / Ask (IntelliJ, if Plan mode isn't available in your plugin version)
 - exercise 2: Agent
 - exercise 3: Agent
 - exercise 4: Agent

 ### When to Plan First vs. Go Straight to Agent
-*Single-file, narrow-scope tasks bundle plan-then-apply into one Agent prompt below.
-Multi-file or ambiguous-scope tasks should stay in Plan mode until the full sequence is approved, then switch to Agent to execute.*
+- Single-file, narrow-scope tasks bundle plan-then-apply into one Agent prompt below.
+Multi-file or ambiguous-scope tasks should stay in Plan mode until the full sequence is approved, then switch to Agent to execute.

+### A note on language
+- "Plan" shows up two ways here.
+Sometimes it means the IDE's literal Plan mode — a separate mode that produces a plan you approve before anything runs.
+Other times, especially inside a prompt ("show the plan first, then apply") or in casual phrasing, it just means asking Copilot to lay out its intent before acting, which can happen inside Ask or Agent without ever switching modes.
+- Exercise 1 below is the one place in this workshop series so far that actually calls for literal Plan mode — the smell analysis is exactly the "produce a plan, get it approved, then execute" shape the mode is built for.
+Every exercise after that stays narrow enough to bundle plan-then-apply into a single Agent prompt instead.

 ## Before You Start